-Atos is a global leader in digital transformation with c.
-92,000 employees and annual revenue of c. \in 10 billion.
-European number one in cybersecurity, cloud and high-performance computing, the Group provides tailored end-to-end solutions for all industries in 69 countries.
+Atos is a global leader in digital transformation with 109,000 employees and annual revenue of € 11 billion.
+European number one in cybersecurity, cloud and high performance computing, the Group provides tailored end-to-end solutions for all industries in 71 countries.
 A pioneer in decarbonization services and products, Atos is committed to a secure and decarbonized digital for its clients.
-Atos is a SE (Societas Europaea) and listed on Euronext Paris.
+Atos is a SE (Societas Europaea), listed on Euronext Paris and included in the CAC 40 ESG and Next 20 Paris Stock indexes.